-SIUE offers a both Bachelors of Science (BS) and Bachelors of Arts (BA) degree programs in Computer Science.
-The BS degree program is Accredited by the Computing Accreditation Commission of ABET, (www.abet.org); the BA degree program is not accredited by any ABET commission.
+SIUE offers a Bachelors of Science (BS) and Bachelors of Arts (BA) in Computer Science.
+The BS program is Accredited by the Computing Accreditation Commission of ABET, (http://www.abet.org/); the BA program is not accredited by any ABET commission.
 The two degree programs have much in common; for example, both programs include the same set of core Computer Science courses (as shown in the program requirements table below).

 The first requirement for admission is an interest in computing.
 It is not necessary that students know anything about programming before taking the introductory programming course, CS 140 (Introduction to Computing I), but they should have some prior experience in using a computer (e.g., word processing, spreadsheets, and electronic mail).
-If students do not have this prior experience, it is recommended they take CMIS 108 (Computer Concepts and Applications) first.
+If students do not have this prior experience, it is recommended they take CS 111 (Concepts of Computer Science) first.

 In order to be admitted to the BS or BA program, students must satisfy the requirements for admission to a program in the School of Engineering: